SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-tramo.md

 ##### Footnotes

-[^1]: For a description of both models see section *7.2.1 Mean and seasonal effects of calendar variables* in the *Annex*.

 [^2]: TSW+ is a Windows extension of programs TRAMO and SEATS.
 See
     MARAVALL, A., CAPORELLO, G., PÉREZ, D., and LÓPEZ, R. (2014).